ByteProgramming/CustomMavenArchetype/README.md

 # CustomMavenArchetype

-This project contains how to create default empty project for spring boot
+This project contains how to generate project structure for spring boot/java application.